 Puente provides three areas of service to students: teaching, counseling, and mentoring.
 Puente trains school and college staff members to conduct this program at their sites.
-Puente serves students in 56 community colleges and 36 high schools throughout California.
+Puente serves students in 64 community colleges and 36 high schools throughout California.
 Puente's staff training programs have benefited over 40,000 students directly and over 400,000 indirectly.
-Puente is open to all students.

-The one-year program at Napa Valley College begins with English 90 in the fall semester.
-English 90 is preparation for English 120, College-level English.
-The Puente approach is unique in that the reading is focused on Latino and Mexican-American literature, essays and cultural writings in both the fall and spring semester classes.
+The one-year program at Napa Valley College begins with English 90 and Counseling 100 in the fall semester and resumes in the spring semester with English 120 and Counseling 105.
+The Puente approach is unique in that the reading is focused on Latino and Mexican-American literature, essays, and cultural writings in both the fall and spring semester classes.
 The fall composition course is also linked with the Writing Center to further assist Puente students.
 Please see the link below (Puente Project General Information) for more information and the reports of success for students enrolled in this program.

-To contact Christina Rivera, Puente Mentor Coordinator, email email@example.com or at (707) 256-7154.
+Contact Christina Rivera, Puente Mentor Coordinator by email firstname.lastname@example.org or phone(707) 256-7154.